-The Board of Assessors establishes general policies in keeping with the wishes of the community and the requirements of state law.
+The Board of Assessors establishes general policies in keeping with the requirements of state law.
 The Board may exercise its authority only by majority vote in a properly posted meeting.
 An individual member may not bind the Board by any statement or action.